sruffner/XSort/xsort/assets/views.md

 Like the ACGs, CCGs, and ISI histograms, the ACG-vs-firing rate histogram is computed once in the background and then cached in memory.

+Use the slider at the bottom of the view to adjust the visibile histogram span between 20 and 200ms (+/-10ms to +/-100ms).

 ### Firing Rate

 This view displays, for each unit in the current display list, a histogram of firing rate as a function of time over the